gjr80/weewx-aurora/readme.txt

-1. Download the latest Aurora driver extension from the Aurora driver releases page (https://github.com/gjr80/weewx-aurora/releases) into a directory accessible from the weeWX machine.
+1. Download the latest Aurora driver extension from the Aurora driver releases page (https://github.com/gjr80/weewx-aurora/releases) into a directory accessible from the WeeWX machine.

     $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-aurora/releases/download/v0.7.2/aurora-0.7.2.tar.gz

 	where $DOWNLOAD_ROOT is the path to the directory where the Aurora driver extension is to be downloaded.

-2. Stop weeWX if it is running:
+2. Stop WeeWX if it is running:

     $ sudo /etc/init.d/weewx stop